Modern Slavery and Human Trafficking Statement 2022

 Due diligence processes for slavery and human trafficking

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in the supply chains and to the business, the Company has provided either training or training updates on the modern slavery regulation to the relevant personnel or departments within the company who are directly involved in procurement or who have governance of procurement.
-During 2020, training formed part of the induction for new employees and will be incorporated into our annual regulatory training programme for existing employees.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in the supply chains and to the business, the Company ensures staff who are directly involved in procurement activity are aware of and follow modern slavery procurement guidance on GOV.UK.

 Effectiveness in combating slavery and human trafficking